 Also, if you can’t name a few specific sub-industries you’re interested in, you haven’t done enough research yet.

 The Top Challenges in the Consulting to Private Equity Move: Why *Shouldn’t* We Hire You?

 Q: Fair enough.
 You’ve made this process sound straightforward, but what were the biggest challenges you encountered in moving from consulting to private equity?

 A: The top one was getting my foot in the door.

-Plenty of recruiters and finance professionals ignored me or told me to do investment banking or go to business school if I wanted to get into the industry.
+Plenty of recruiters and finance professionals ignored me or told me to do investment banking or go to business school if I wanted to get into the private equity industry.

 But if I could get an in-person meeting with a recruiter, I could make my case by pointing to my deal experience and work with top executives.